wulfsolter/angular2-uuid/README.md

 ## Install
+`npm install angular2-uuid --save`

+## Use
-`npm install angular2-uuid --save` include in Angular2 / Ionic2 project with
+Include in Angular2 / Ionic2 project with
 ```
 import { UUID } from 'angular2-uuid';
 ...